By Amylia Zainal

 Nothing in Singapore happens by chance.
 The fragility of the peace and harmony among different cultures in the country is something that the government constantly reminds its citizens of.
 There is even a day dedicated to racial harmony.
 Racial integration is something that is deeply ingrained in the country’s policies – students from different races learn together in the same school, there are policies in place to prevent Human Resource departments from actively seeking out candidates from a particular race, and it’s commonplace to see people from different races come together to celebrate each other’s festivals such as the Lunar New Year, Hari Raya Aidilfitri and Deepavali.

-Being from a multi-cultural family (my father is Javanese and my mother is Chinese), I am fortunate to be able to celebrate both the Lunar New Year and Hari Raya Aidilfitri.
+I myself come from a multi-cultural family (my father is Javanese and my mother is Chinese), which means I get to celebrate both the Lunar New Year and Hari Raya Aidilfitri.
 The best part about celebrating both festivals, for me, is being able to bring family members from both cultures together to participate in the festivities.
-My Chinese relatives make the extra effort to cater halal food for our family during the Lunar New Year, and they, in return, get to enjoy delicious charcoal-broiled beef rendang during Hari Raya Aidilfitri.
-For me this is the most tangible part of racial harmony – not just tolerating our differences but embracing and enjoying them together.
+My Chinese relatives make the extra effort to cater halal food for our family during the Lunar New Year, and they, in return, get to enjoy delicious home-made charcoal-broiled beef rendang during Hari Raya Aidilfitri.
+For me, this is the most tangible part of racial harmony – not just tolerating our differences but embracing and enjoying them together.

-The flip-side of being such a well-planned country is that creativity and the arts suffer.
-The government has been working to inject life into the arts and culture scene, with varying degrees of success.
+The flip-side of being such a well-planned country, however, is that creativity and the Arts suffer.
+Ironically, the government has been working to inject life into the arts and culture scene, with varying degrees of success.
 The Singapore Night Festival, Singapore’s largest outdoor performing arts festival, has attracted huge crowds over the years, growing from 60,000 people in 2008 to more than 500,000 last year.
-In spite of governmental efforts, and generous donations by corporations and individuals, many Singaporeans still feel that the arts scene in Singapore is dead.
+Unfortunately, despite the efforts by the government and generous donations by corporations and individuals, many Singaporeans still feel that the Arts scene in Singapore is dead.
 However, that sentiment appears to be slowly changing with more local celebrities making a name overseas, such as home-grown band The Sam Willows, filmmaker Anthony Chen and singer JJ Lin.
-In fact, I had the opportunity to meet Singaporean film directors Royston Tan, He Shuming and Wesley Leon Aroozoo during the 2017 Busan International Film Festival where they brought a slice of our little red dot to audiences in Korea.
+It was exciting when I had the opportunity to support our Singaporean film directors Royston Tan, He Shuming and Wesley Leon Aroozoo during the 2017 Busan International Film Festival where they brought a slice of our little red dot to audiences in Korea.

-This little red dot is not full of rich and unfeeling people.
-Venture a little deeper and you will also hear many stories of people trying to make the world a better place.
-There’s Kathy Xu, a social entrepreneur with a mission to save sharks from extinction through eco-tourism; Alecia Neo, an artist who worked with the visually impaired on a photography project; and Benny Se Teo, a chef who runs a business which gives ex-offenders a second chance in life.
+I guess what I really want to say is that our little red dot is not full of rich and unfeeling people.
+There are so many stories of Singaporeans trying to make the world a better place.
+There’s Kathy Xu, a social entrepreneur with a mission to save sharks from extinction through eco-tourism, Alecia Neo, an artist who worked with the visually impaired on a photography project, and Benny Se Teo, a chef who runs a business which gives ex-offenders a second chance in life.
 They are but a few of the many Singaporeans working to build a more compassionate world.
-These are stories deserve more attention and prominence in the world.
+These are stories about Singapore that I wish more people would get to know about.